openedx/enterprise-catalog/docs/decisions/0001-adding-lms-data-dump.rst

 Context
 -------

-Enterprise-catalog will be one of the first services to test Decentraliszed Devstack(DD).
-One of the goals for DD is to minimize or even eleminate the need to run any migrations in lms to develop in enterprise-catalog.
+Enterprise-catalog will be one of the first services to test Decentralized Devstack (DD).
+One of the goals for DD is to minimize or even eliminate the need to run any migrations in lms to develop in enterprise-catalog.
 To do this, we decided to use premade data dumps on necessary data for lms.

 Since this is the begining of DD, the methods of providing necessary data to a general service's DD has not been established.
 A generalized solution has been proposed in `OEP-37`_, but it does not yet exist.